 The NSS show

-We will also remember that we made show-friends that we will be more than happy to see again soon, fantastic folks, weird geniuses, incredible designers and technicians.
-It would be too long to call them all but a big high five to Benjamin Ryder, Rosanna and Joel from Iron Curtain Press, Risa and Nicole from PapaLlama in San Fransisco, Litsa from That Sky Blue, Michelle of 417 Press, and many more…
+We will also remember that we made show-friends that we will be more than happy to see again soon: fantastic folks, weird geniuses, incredible designers and technicians.
+It would be too long to name them all but a big high five to Benjamin Ryder, Rosanna and Joel from Iron Curtain Press, Risa and Nicole from PapaLlama in San Fransisco, Litsa from That Sky Blue, Michelle of 417 Press, and many more…

 NSS show follow up

-We end up tired and happy.
+We ended up tired and happy.
 Tired and happy to have filled order forms, also by the satisfaction to have shops across the United States believing in us and in the talent of Melanie.
 We are tired but proud and will now do our best to deliver the best products we can.

 See you next year NYC!